Ann Elizabeth Cosnahan

 - Ann Elizabeth Cosnahan died on 27 September 1875 at age 65 in Texas.

-- She was buried at Zion Methodist Cemetery in Iola, Grimes County, Texas.
+- She was interred at Zion Methodist Cemetery, Iola, Grimes County, Texas.

 - Her 3x great grandsons Wayne Pegues and Bill Wood posed for a photograph with Ann Elizabeth Cosnahan Pegues' Zion Cemetery grave marker, in June 2000.